isaaclepes/crafataravatar/README.md

 # crafataravatar
- Pulls avatars for phpBB3 from Crafatar.com.
+ Pulls avatars from Crafatar.com for use in phpBB.
 Fork of MinecraftAvatarMinotar by Sitesplat for phpBB.

 Requires phpBB v3+